aintnorest/wargame/scenarios.md

 - Requires interaction to control
 - Effect: Controlling team's leader gets +1 on all attacks
 - Campaign Reward: Grants "License for Conflict" to all who interact

+## Scenario List

+- Seize Fate (In campaign section.
+Intended for Campaign Play)

+## Goal List

+- First Blood:
+    Description: Be the first player to attack.
+    Scenario Reward: 1 victory point
+    Campaign Reward: gains 5 **Renown**
+- Fortune Favors the Bold:
+    Description: Be the first player to interact with the Font of Conflict Scenario Reward: 1 victory point
+    Campaign Reward: gains 5 **Renown**
+- Battlefield Prowess:
+    Description: Killings the name of the game.
+    Scenario Reward: 1 victory point for every enemy defeated.
+    Campaign Reward: Gain 5 **Coin** for each enemy defeated